 1892 according to the Kelly`s 1892 directory Arthur S Plews was living at Endon Hall.

 Endon Hall was occupied in 1901 census by Frances M Plews aged forty two years who lived off her own means, listed as married but no mention of her husband Arthur who is listed above as being there nine years previously.
 Frances was from Audlem and lived with her daughter aged 4 years and also four servants.

 In 1914 and 1915 Endon Hall was occupied by James Edward Marsland.
 He was still there in 1923 according to Kelly`s directories

 In 1939 the hall was occupied by Harold Kershaw aged fifty seven, he was a solicitor.
 Also his wife Pleasance aged fifty two and their son Peter aged twenty four listed as a brewer.

 In July 2006 Macclesfield Borough Council varied the boundary of the Bollington and Kerridge conservation area in pursuance of its powers under section sixty nine of the Planning (Listed Buildings and Conservation Areas) Act 1990.
 The purpose was to include additional properties within the conservation area.
 These properties include Endon Hall North, South, and West, Endon Hall Farmhouse, Endon Hall Farm, 1, 2 and 3 Endon Hall Mews, 4, 6 and 8 Windmill Lane.

-Endon Hall as it is today ( photo above )
+Endon Hall as it is today 2018 (photo above and below)